mirabelkowa/rsschool-cv/cv.md

 * __Telegram:__ @mirabelkowa

 ## About me:
-    I’ve been working as an HVAC designer for 8 years and feel now that I’m not interested in this job anymore.
+    I’ve been working as an HVAC designer for 8 years and I feel now that I’m not interested in this job anymore.
 My goal is to be a frontend developer because it’s interesting and gives many possibilities for self-realization.

 ## Skills and Proficiency:
 * HTML5, CSS, SCSS